 Lesley S. Carson, MD - Clinical Associate Professor of Medicine, Division of Geriatrics, Department of Medicine, Perelman School of Medicine, University of Pennsylvania.

 Valerie T. Cotter, DrNP, ANP/GNP-BC, FAANP - Advanced Senior Lecturer and Program Director, Adult Health Nurse Practitioner Program, School of Nursing, University of Pennsylvania.
 Faculty link.

 Jerry C. Johnson, MD - Professor of Medicine, Division Chief of Geriatric Medicine at the University of Pennsylvania Health System.

 Melissa G. Livney, PsyD - Clinical Psychologist, Section of Geriatric Psychiatry and the Penn Memory Center, University of Pennsylvania.

 Joshua D. Uy, MD - Clinical Assistant Professor, Division of Geriatrics, Penn Medicine, University of Pennsylvania.
 Dr. Uy's blog.

 Jean Yudin, CRNP - Geriatric Nurse Practitioner, Division of Geriatrics, Penn Medicine, University of Pennsylvania.

-John Seman - Administrative Coordinator, Geriatric Education Center of Greater Philadelphia, Division of Geriatric Medicine, University of Pennsylvania.
+John Seman - Program Coordinator, Geriatric Education Center of Greater Philadelphia, Division of Geriatric Medicine, University of Pennsylvania.